AbrahamJeyakumar-04/Chapathi_Roast_Master/README.md

 ## Team Contributions
 - Abraham Jeyakumar: Focused on frontend development, UI design, and integrating the chapathi image upload and result display components.
 - Aravind Sunil:
-- [Name 3]: Worked on backend logic, image analysis algorithm, and generating the humorous roast messages.

 ---
 Made with ❤️ at TinkerHub Useless Projects